facebookresearch/BenchMARL/docs/source/usage/installation.rst

 Install BenchMARL
 -----------------

-You can just install it from github
+You can just install it from PyPi

 .. code-block:: console